ecmwf/thermofeel/docs/source/guide/wbgt.rst

 How To Use
 ---------------

-**Wet Bulb Globe Temperature Simple/ Approximation**
+**Wet Bulb Globe Temperature Simple**

-You need 2m Temperature in Kelvin
+You need 2m Temperature in Kelvin.
+It returns the wet bulb globe temperature in Celsius.

 .. code-block:: python

-   calculate_wbgts(2m temperature)
+   calculate_wbgts(2m_temperature)

 **Wet Bulb Temperature**

-You need 2m Temperature in Celsius and Relative Humidity Percent
+You need 2m temperature in Celsius and relative humidity percent.
+It returns wet bulb temperature in Celsius.

 .. code-block:: python

-    calculate_wbt(2m temperature, relative humidity percent)
+    calculate_wbt(2m_temperature, relative_humidity_percent)

-**Globe Temperature***
+**Globe Temperature**

-You need 2m Temperature in Kelvin, Mean Radiant Temperature and Wind Speed
+You need 2m temperature in Kelvin, mean radiant temperature and 10m wind speed

 .. code-block:: python

-    calculate_gbt(2m temperature, Mean Radiant Temperature, Wind Speed)
+    calculate_gbt(2m_temperature, mean_radiant_temperature, 10m_wind_speed)

 **Wet Bulb Globe Temperature**

 **This method is not tested for Windows**

-You need 2m Temperature in Kelvin, Mean Radiant Temperature in Kelvin and 10 meter height wind speed.
+You need 2m temperature in Kelvin, mean radiant temperature in Kelvin and 10 m wind speed in m/s and  2m dew point temperature in Celsius.
+It returns wet bulb globe temperature in Celsius

 .. code-block:: python

-   calculate_wbgt(2m temperature, mean radiant temperature, wind speed)
+   calculate_wbgt(2m_temperature, mean_radiant_temperature, 10m_wind_speed)

 Interpret the Output
 ---------------------

-Here is a suggested way for you to interpret wet bulb globe temperature outputs, it is by no means the only way to go about defining thermal stress.
+Here is a suggested way for you to interpret wet bulb globe temperature outputs.
+However, it is by no means the only way to go to classify thermal stress.
-These are based upon the Wet Bulb Globe Temperature and as such might have a different accuracy for the approximation.
+These are based upon the wet bulb globe temperature and as such might have a different accuracy for the approximation.

 .. csv-table:: WBGT Thresholds
     :file: wbgtthresholds.csv